 Common Mistakes When Buying Filing Cabinets

 Buying too small.
 Everyone underestimates how much paper they'll accumulate.
 Get a four-drawer vertical or two-drawer lateral minimum.
 You can always leave drawers empty initially.
 But outgrowing your storage capacity six months after purchase is frustrating.
+If you're uncertain about capacity, compare similar solutions like portable file boxes to understand your actual storage volume.

 Ignoring weight capacity.
 Files are heavy.
 A legal filing box holds about 400 sheets and weighs roughly 10 pounds.
 If you fill a drawer with 30-40 folders, you're at 40-60 pounds easily.
 Cheap drawer slides will fail.
 Check the weight rating.
+This is where rolling file carts for office mobility become valuable for distributing weight across multiple units.

 Skipping the lock.
 Even if you don't think you need security, get a lockable cabinet.
 Tax documents, medical records, and personal information should be secured.
 Home insurance often requires locked storage for certain valuables.
+This becomes critical if your office includes journals with locks or other sensitive materials.

 Not measuring clearance.
 Measure the space where the cabinet will go, the path you'll take to move it there, and the drawer extension clearance.
 I've seen people buy cabinets that can't fit through doorways or can't open fully because a desk blocks the drawer path.
+Ensure you also have space for office chairs to roll around without obstruction.

 Choosing style over function.
 A beautiful cabinet that doesn't hold your files properly is useless.
 Make sure the interior dimensions match what you need to store before worrying about how it looks.
+Ensure compatibility with hanging file folders for filing cabinets before purchasing.

 Forgetting assembly difficulty.
 Larger cabinets often ship partially assembled and require two people for setup.
 If you live alone or can't lift heavy objects, factor in assembly service costs.